 Top 6 Best March Madness Buzzer Beaters of All Time

-March Madness, also known more formally as the NCAA Division I Men's Basketball Tournament, is one of the most popular events in American collegiate basketball.
-Due to the event's single-elimination structure, competitiveness stays at a high and the fate of each team is up in the air until the very last second.
-Listed below are the best buzzer-beaters in the event's history.
+The NCAA Division I Men’s Basketball Tournament, also known as March Madness, is one of the most popular events in American collegiate basketball.
+Due to the event’s single-elimination structure, competitiveness stays at a high and the fate of each team is up in the air until the very last second.
+Listed below are the best buzzer-beaters in the event’s history.

 - Kris Jenkins (2016)

 - Lorenzo Charles (1983)

 Villanova vs. North Carolina: Kris Jenkins shot wins national title